-Risk Category Description Rating (consequence x likelihood) Mitigation Action Financial Advertising costs associated with development of LPPs is within the existing budget.
-Low Nil
+Risk Category Description Rating (consequence x likelihood) Mitigation Action Financial Advertising associated development of is within the exibudget.
+Low (1) Nil

 Health & Safety The LPP will provide an appropriate regulatory framework.
-Low Consistent application of LPP.
-ReputationThe LPPLPPwillbe adoptedadoptedin accordancewith legislative requirements.
-Low Nil Service Interruption The LPP will facilitate assessment of development applications.
-Low Consistent application of LPP.
+Low (2) Consistent application of LPP.
+Reputation The LPP will be adopted in accordance with legislative requirements.
+Low (2) Nil Service Interruption The LPP will facilitate assessment of development applications.
+Low (2) Consistent application of LPP.
 Compliance The LPP will be adopted in accordance with legislative requirements.
-Low Nil Property The LPP will provide an appropriate regulatory framework.
-Low Consistent application of LPP.
+Low (1) Nil Property The LPP will provide an appropriate regulatory framework.
+Low (2) Consistent application of LPP.
 Environment The LPP will provide an appropriate regulatory framework.
-Low Consistent application of LPP.
+Low (2) Consistent application of LPP.